electricimp/Usb/USB/Readme.md

-# UsbHost
+# USB.Host

-The UsbHost class acts as a wrapper around the Imp API hardware.usb object and manages USB device connections, disconnections, transfers and driver selection.
+The USB.Host class acts as a wrapper around the Imp API hardware.usb object and manages USB device connections, disconnections, transfers and driver selection.

 ### Setup

 **To use this library add the following statements to the top of your device code:**

 ```
-#require "UsbHost.device.lib.nut:1.0.0"
+#require "USB.device.lib.nut:1.0.0"
 ```

 ## Device Class Usage

-### Constructor: UsbHost(*usb[, autoConfigPins]*)
+### Constructor: USB.Host(*usb[, autoConfigPins]*)

-Instantiates the UsbHost class.
+Instantiates the USB.Host class.
 It takes `hardware.usb` as a required parameter and an optional boolean flag to set whether to automatically configure pins R and W (required for USB to work on imp005.
 [More info](https://electricimp.com/docs/hardware/imp/imp005pinmux/#usb) ).
 By default *autoConfigPins* is set to `true`.

 | Key | Data Type | Required | Description |
 | --- | --------- | -------- | ----------- |